-An employment contract can take the form of a traditional written agreement that is signed and agreed to by employer and employee.
-More frequently, however, employment agreements are "implied" -- from verbal statements or actions taken by the employer and employee, through company memoranda or employee handbooks, or via policies adopted during the employee's employment.
+An employment contract can take the form of a traditional written agreement that is signed and agreed to by the employer and employee.
+However, more often employment agreements are "implied" from verbal statements or actions taken by the employer and employee, company memoranda or employee handbooks, or policies adopted during employment.

-Employment contracts are most often used by employees to show that the employer's right to fire an employee was limited.
+Employees often use employment contracts to show that the employer's right to fire an employee was limited.
 In most states, employment is generally considered "at will," meaning that the employer can fire the employee at any time.
-An employer's right to fire an employee may be limited, however, where the employee can show that the employer entered into either an explicit contract to retain the employee for a certain length of time, or an "implied contract" which dictates that employment will be terminated only for cause.
+However, an employer's right to fire an employee may be limited where the employee can show that the employer entered into an explicit contract to retain the employee for a certain length of time.
+Alternatively, "implied contract" may dictate that employment will be terminated only for cause.

-Finally, a few states recognize an implied contract of employment where an employer has engaged in a "course of dealing" over a period of years, for example, by keeping employees on as long as they maintained certain standards of performance.
-As a result, an employee may claim that he or she may not be fired as long as he or she continues to meet those standards.
+Finally, a few states recognize an implied contract of employment where an employer has engaged in a "course of dealing" over the years, for example, by keeping employees on as long as they maintained specific performance standards.
+As a result, an employee may claim that they may not be fired as long as they continue to meet those standards.

 Employment Contracts: Other Considerations

-Employment contracts, whether written or implied from employee handbooks or policies, may also provide the terms and conditions of:
+Employment contracts, whether written or implied from employee handbooks or policies, may also have provisions concerning:

 - Employee behavior after termination of the employment relationship

 In general, the scope of such an agreement, whether the geographic area covered or the length of time it lasts, must be no broader than necessary to protect the employer's business.
 In addition, while a covenant not to compete may typically be imposed on a new employee as a condition of employment, if it is imposed on an existing employee, it must be supported by some independent consideration beyond a simple promise of continued work, such as a raise, a bonus payment, or improved commission terms.